 I think that the Scottish Government has not looked at the powers and resources of national parks-I have mentioned that before.
 If the parks are going to make a difference, they need to have more powers and resources.
 Also, in respect of Galloway, it is worth pointing out that there are some very basic issues, such as the size of a national park-our two existing national parks span four or five local authorities and they are meant to bring together co-ordination across different local authority areas.
 Galloway would be totally different-it is in one local authority area.
-Your whole governance of the national park needs to be fundamentally different.
-In fact, most of the alternatives to national parks are in the Highland Council area, so we will need a new model of national parks.
+Your whole governance of the national parks are in the Highland Council area, so we will need a new model of national parks.
 How the national park relates to a single local authority is not being considered at the moment.